jekyll/jekyll-admin/README.md

 end
 ```

+After this, run `bundle install` and the project should be ready to test.
+Run the `jekyll serve` command and you should be able to access the `/api` and `/admin` routes and the startup message will notify you of the routes as well.

+If you make any changes to the gem code, you will have to restart the server for them to take effect.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jekyll/jekyll-admin.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.